 Hi all!
-It is all about sportsmanship in table tennis, in particular, the growing trend of ‘cho-ing’ after every point!
+It is all about sportsmanship in table tennis, particularly the growing trend of ‘Cho-ing’ after every point!
 Of course, a monotone silence shouldn’t fill the playing arena, but is the shouting becoming a little excessive?

 Firstly, I’m going to look at why this is becoming such a sensation.
-Well, in a tight match, obviously emotions are running high and a certain degree of fist-pumping and vocalism is to be expected.
-Depending on yourself, a good shout can really get you fired-up, while for others, cool and collected is the way forward.
+In a tight match, emotions run high, and a certain degree of fist-pumping and vocalism is expected.
+Depending on the person, a good shout can get you fired-up, while for others, cool and collected is the way forward.

-Secondly, are these shouts purely to motivate yourself, or are some players aiming to intimidate the opponent?
-Well, the answers pretty clear, you must have seen that guy – there’s always one – that accompanies the ‘cho’ with a long-lasting Basilisk stare.
+Secondly, are these shouts purely to motivate yourself, or do some players aim at intimidating the opponent?
+Well, the answer is pretty straightforward.
+You must have seen that guy – there’s always one – that accompanies the ‘cho’ with a long-lasting Basilisk stare.

-To me, at least, that’s a really bad advert for the game, as it just suggests that table tennis is a game of intimidation.
-There’s further evidence of the aim of intimidation too: in junior tournaments that I’ve been to, the kids have actually been encouraged to shout after every point, even if they’re one of those who prefer to be calm and concentrated.
+To me, at least, that’s an awful diversion from the game, as it just suggests that table tennis is a game of intimidation.
+There’s further evidence of intimidation in junior tournaments that I’ve attended.
+The kids have been encouraged to shout after every point, even if they’re one of those who prefer to be calm and concentrated.

 Harimoto the good example

-Harimoto Tomokazu is the player from Japan who are very good at cho-ing.
-Almost every point that he scored he will cho out loud.
-We can see the high spirit that he has for each game that he played.
-But many audiences feel that this is kind of annoying when they heard such loud noise come out from his mouth.
+Harimoto Tomokazu is a player from Japan who is very good at Cho-ing.
+Almost after every score, he will cho out loud.
+We can see the high spirit that he has for each game that he plays.
+But many audiences feel that it this annoying listening to such loud noises coming out of his mouth.

 However, we did know that Harimoto Tomokazu is a player with good behavior and good ethics.
-He is quite gentle where we can observe from some matches that he played.
-Just that the cho-ing that comes out from him is too often and this is kind of frustrating for some people.
-It can be his style but I do think that he needs to reduce such action so that audiences can have a better entertaining moment by enjoying watching the match.
+The Cho-ing is too much, which frustrates some people.
+It is his style, but I think he needs to reduce such attention to have a better entertaining moment by enjoying watching the match.

-This one’s an obvious one, but I’ll mention it anyway, as I’ve seen it violated at a number of tournaments.
+This other one I’ve seen violated at several tournaments.
 When you win a point on a net or an edge, or when your opponent mid-serves, it’s etiquette not to celebrate.
-Quite often it’s the coaches or support that breaks this one, but nevertheless, it isn’t a good image for the sport.
+It’s often the coaches or support that breaks this one, but it isn’t a good image for the sport.

-In conclusion, I’d say that there’s absolutely nothing wrong with shouting or motivating yourself after a big point (either in terms of standard or significance), but for me doing it each point is unnecessary, as it can also disrupt other games going on around you if it’s a tournament situation.
-Basically, it should only be done for self-motivation purposes, not to hinder others.
+In conclusion, I’d say that there’s absolutely nothing wrong with shouting or motivating yourself after a big point (either in terms of standard or significance).
+Still, for me doing it after each point is unnecessary, as it can also disrupt other games going on around you if it’s a tournament situation.
+It should only be done for self-motivation purposes, not to hinder others.